 Cybercriminals are leveraging the uncertainty around the spread of COVID-19 as everyone focuses more on safety and security during these times.
 As markets crash, the attacker knows that people will look to protect their financial assets, and thus be vulnerable to attacks claiming to secure their bank accounts.

-In this attack, attackers are impersonating a major credit card provider and attempting to deceive victims into divulging their login credentials by sending COVID-19-themed emails that direct recipients to convincing landing pages.
+In this attack, attackers impersonate a major credit card provider and attempt to deceive victims into divulging their login credentials by sending COVID-19-themed emails that direct recipients to convincing landing pages.

 - Platform: Office 365

 - Email Gateway: Proofpoint

 In this attack, the threat actor crafted a convincing email and landing page that appeared to come from a major credit card provider.
 The email masquerades as an important notification asking recipients to secure their bank accounts during this difficult time.